-Our audit procedures included:
+Our procedures included:

-- inspecting the sale and purchase agreement related to the acquisition to understand the structure, key terms and conditions, and nature of the purchase consideration.
-Using this, we evaluated the accounting treatment of the purchase consideration and transaction costs against the criteria in the accounting standards. - involving senior audit team members to assess the accounting treatment for the transaction.
-We analysed the conclusions reached by the Group to accounting standards and interpretations. - assessing the scope, competence and objectivity of the Group's external expert involved in the measurement of derivatives embedded in the contingent consideration. - assessing the Group's determination of the fair value measurement of contingent consideration.
-This involved: - engaging our valuation specialists to challenge the key assumptions used in the Group's assessment; and - comparing key assumptions within the Group's assessment of contingent consideration to an acceptable valuation model to estimate the future market performance. - assessing the mathematical accuracy and inputs used to measure the deferred consideration to the underlying data. - evaluating the Group's disclosures of the qualitative and quantitative considerations in relation to the acquisition, by comparing these disclosures to our understanding of the acquisition and the requirements of the accounting standards.
+- Inspecting the relevant deeds of assignment of possessory rights to understand the structure, key terms and conditions and nature of the purchase consideration.
+Using this information, we evaluated the accounting treatment of the purchase consideration against the criteria in the accounting standards, and checked the existence of the Group's rights and access to the properties; - Involving senior audit team members to assess the accounting treatment for the transactions.
+We analysed the conclusions reached by the Group for consistency with the requirements of the accounting standards and interpretations; - Evaluating the Group's determination of the allocation of purchase consideration between property, plant and equipment and exploration and evaluation assets against the underlying data; and - Evaluating the Group's disclosures of the transaction, by comparing these disclosures to our understanding of the acquisition and the requirements of the accounting standards.